 Theoretically, getting your finances in order and investing can be a fairly simple process.
 However, it turns out that in reality, there are all of these places to get stuck.
 Once you get stuck, you lose all of your forward progress.
 Eventually, enough time passes and you have to start all over.
 As a financial advisor, I met with dozens of potential clients who walked out of my office without signing up to work with me.
 The vast majority never went forward with doing anything.
 Chances are, they met with a different advisor years later having done nothing in between.

-This all occured to me while trying to work with fellow writers to set up their own online writing businesses.
+This all occurred to me while trying to work with fellow writers to set up their own online writing businesses.
 No matter how straightforward the instructions seemed, folks kept getting stuck.
 What struck me was how, just like in personal finance, the places you get stuck aren’t the places you think you’ll get stuck.
 And, more importantly, they are not the places where anyone seems to provide any relevant education.
 (I’m going to write a book to help writers first, and then maybe I’ll do the same for finance.
 If you want to follow along the development of the book to help writers build an online writing business, you can follow the link.)

 For example, let’s start with saving money for college.
 Of all the money issues out there for families, investing for a child’s higher education is one of the most common financial desires.
 Ironically, it is one that is rarely actually accomplished by people without a financial advisor.
+Let’s use an example of setting up a college savings account to see why.

 Setting Up a 529 Plan